sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 ## Introduction
 The type system of a statically-typed language allows compilers to reject illegal programs during the type-checking stage of compilation.
 In a sense, the typing information attached to variables, functions, etc. is a refinement on the set of valid program states, which can be approximated without ever running the program.
 Although programming language types are often used to locate certain errors during compile time, it's not their only use.

-"Type-Based Alias Analysis" by Diwan, McKinley, and Moss examines how the same principal can be applied to alias analysis, a type of conservative analysis that determines whether two given pointer variables might interfere with each other, i.e. pointing to the same memory address.
+"Type-Based Alias Analysis"<sup>[1]</sup> by Diwan, McKinley, and Moss examines how the same principal can be applied to alias analysis, a type of conservative analysis that determines whether two given pointer variables might interfere with each other, i.e. pointing to the same memory address.
 Although there had been prior research on alias analysis, Diwan et al.'s type-based alias analysis (TBAA) has the following advantages:
 * It is flow-insensitive and runs on linear time, as opposed to many other alias analyses which are expensive to compute.
 * It performs almost equally well under an open world assumption as it does in closed world.
 It's compatible with the principle of modular programming.